honza/anosql/README.rst

   FROM greetings
   WHERE lang = %s;

-And they become Python named parameters:
+And they become positional parameters:

 .. code-block:: python